redhat-developer/lsp4ij/docs/dap/user-defined-dap/go-delve.md

 ## Configure file mappings

-To allows settings breakpoints to JavaScript, TypeScript, etc files, you need configure mappings in the `Mappings` tab.
+To allows settings breakpoints to Go files, you need configure mappings in the `Mappings` tab.
 As you have selected `Go - Delve` server, it will automatically populate the file mappings like this:

 ![File mappings](../images/go-delve/file_mappings_tab.png)